 - Customarily, academic authors have often assigned their copyright to publishers.
 Recently, however, many authors have sought more long-term control over the copyright in the works they have created.
 They may want the flexibility to make their work openly available, either for educational purposes or for general readership.
 They may want to allow others to reuse their work in certain situations.
 The best way to keep that control and flexibility is by reading, understanding, and saving a copy of the publishing contract.

-- In addition, UNC’s Faculty Council has passed a resolution stating, “Be it resolved that UNC-CH faculty are the owners of their research and should retain ownership and use open access publication venues whenever possible.”
+- In 2005, UNC’s Faculty Council has passed a resolution stating, “Be it resolved that UNC-CH faculty are the owners of their research and should retain ownership and use open access publication venues whenever possible.”

 - What rights would I like to retain when I publish?
 What does the contract the publisher sent me mean?
 Although we cannot act as your attorney, staff in the Scholarly Communications Office will be glad to discuss what your contract means and what your options are for retaining rights.